abrotman/related-domains-by-dns/rdbd-reorg.md

 ## Lookup Loops

 A bad actor could create a loop of relationships, such as a.example->b.example->c.example->a.example or similar.
 Automated systems SHOULD protect against such loops.
-For example, only perform a configured number of lookups from the first domain.
-Related-domain and Relating-domains
-SHOULD attempt to keep links direct and so that only the fewest number of lookups are needed, but it is understood this may not always be possible.
+For example, only performing a configured number of lookups from the first domain.
+Publishers of RDBD records SHOULD attempt to keep links direct and so that only the fewest number of lookups are needed, but it is understood this may not always be possible.